jaswanthKumarchapiri2000/speminiproject/README.md

 # speminiproject
-# This is a CI/CD Autmation project
+# This is a CI/CD  project